 ROUSS CITY HALL

-Winchester’s Rouss City Hall, constructed in 1900, is a stately masonry building with Romanesque Revival-style detailing.
+Constructed in 1900, Winchester’s Rouss City Hall is a stately Romanesque Revival-style masonry building.
 The civic building was built to house various government services, a courtroom, an ornate theater, and a Masonic Lodge.
-After decades of gradually changing functions, and of eroding and infilling various spaces, the building had significant improvements made in 1986.
+After decades of changing functions and eroding and infilling spaces, the building had significant improvements made in 1986.

-The goals for the 2019 renovations were to increase user friendliness and to foster better collaboration between departments.
-Also important were replacing the mechanical systems and adding 21st century security, while keeping the municipal offices functional throughout continuous phases of construction.
+The goals of the 2019 renovation were to increase user-friendliness and to foster better collaboration between departments.
+It was also important to replace the mechanical systems and add 21st century security while maintaining the functionality of the municipal offices throughout continuous phases of construction.

 The design approach was to simplify Rouss to “then” (1900) and “now” (2019) built forms.
-We cleared out the 1986 Postmodern and miscellaneous infill.
-We exposed the original structure—brick walls and arched openings, as well as newly uncovered cast iron columns, steel beams, historic staircase, and wood joists.
-New construction was expressed in a distinctly modern manner to contrast with the Romanesque detailing.
-New acoustic ceiling “clouds” were installed, pulled away from the walls, allowing the original large windows and the building’s bones to be expressed.
+We cleared out the 1986 Postmodern and miscellaneous infill, exposing the original structure of brick walls and arched openings.
+Cast iron columns were also uncovered, as well as steel beams, wood joists, and a historic staircase.
+New construction was expressed in a distinctly modern manner to contrast with the Romanesque building.
+New acoustic ceiling “clouds” were installed and pulled away from the exterior walls, allowing the large original windows and the building’s bones to be expressed.

-The third floor was originally the theater, a two-story space in the center of the 1900 building.
-The upper story of the theater had been filled in with steel bar joists in the 1950s and with acoustic tile ceilings in the 1980s.
-The infilled walls and dropped ceilings in this area were removed.
-The original entrance to the theater was reconstructed.
+The third floor was originally a centrally-located, two-story theatre.
+The upper story of the theater had been filled in with steel bar joists in the 1950s and then with acoustic tile ceilings in the 1980s.
+We removed the infilled walls and dropped ceilings in this area and reconstructed the original entrance to the theatre.
 The renovated third floor is now a daylight-filled, open office space.
 The now-exposed 1950’s bar joists are juxtaposed with Rouss’s oversized historic windows.